Ratodero: Political hub

-Ratodero is considered to be political Qa'aba of Pakistan Peoples Party as grave of Zulfiqar Ali Bhutto and first female Prime Minister Benazir Bhutto is situated in this Taluka but the city Ratodero has been badly neglected by the political leaders since long, as there is no any prominent educational institution in the city, there is no any water supply system in the city, there is no hospital to deal with emergency situations.
-The government of Bhuttos have neglected the city as the Cadet college, Rice Research Institute, Airport and Industrial Estate have been established in other Talukas of the district whereas the City Ratodero lacks all of it, even the citizens of city have no access to safe drinking water.
+Ratodero is considered to be political centre of Pakistan Peoples Party.
+Former Prime Minister Zulfiqar Ali Bhutto and first female Prime Minister Benazir Bhutto are buried in this Taluka but the Ratodero city has been badly neglected since long, and lacks any prominent educational institution, water supply system, or hospital to deal with emergency situations.
+The government has neglected the city as cadet colleges, Rice Research Institute, airport and industrial estates have been established in other Talukas of the district whereas Ratodero city lacks all of that.